 This one had a separate modern lounge area – isn’t it lovely?

-Hung all around the walls are antique and old style Serbian artefacts.
+Hung all around the walls are antique and old style Serbian artifacts.
 The plates are all pottery, and the service is incredible.

 And the food is healthy and amazing, as you can see from the delight on Explorason’s face!